 You must complete the Fundamentals of Real Estate before enrolling in a practice course.

 In order to practice in residential, rural, commercial, or property management, you must complete the corresponding education first.
 As an example, professionals who only complete the residential real estate course, cannot practice in rural or commercial real estate, or perform property management services.
 If you complete the courses in all areas of practice, you practice in all those areas.
-To review definitions for each area of practice, click the links below.
+Review definitions for each area of practice:

 Fundamentals of Real Estate

 The Fundamentals of Real Estate provides you with the knowledge and skills needed for the practice courses and ultimately for your practice.

 The course fee is $1,250, which includes access to the online course, support from Learner Support Services, an eBook, practice exam, and one final exam.
 Learners can purchase a textbook at an additional cost.
 Authorized exam centres deliver the exams, and you are responsible for the exam proctoring fees.

 The course includes relevant content, practical examples and thoughtful activities to prepare you for representing buyers and sellers in real estate transactions.
 The course fee is $800, which includes access to the online course, support from Learner Support Services, an eBook, practice exam, and one final exam.
 Learners can purchase a textbook at an additional cost.
 Authorized exam centres deliver the exams, and you are responsible for the exam proctoring fees.